AmanoTeam/obggcc/README.md

 ## Use cases

-Initially, I just wanted the get rid of errors like this:
+Initially, I just wanted to get rid of errors like this:

 ```
 ./main: /lib64/libc.so.6: version `GLIBC_2.33' not found (required by ./main)
 ./main: /lib64/libc.so.6: version `GLIBC_2.34' not found (required by ./main)
 ```

-This error can occur when you build your binaries on a system with a glibc newer than the one installed on the target system.
+This error can occur when you build your binaries on a system with a glibc version newer than the one installed on the target system.
 This is pretty annoying because it prevents users on older Linux distributions from using your software.

 Since OBGGCC targets older glibc versions by default, these errors are (almost) unlikely to happen.
-You can distribute portable Linux binaries without worrying about them being incompatible with some older distribution.
+You can distribute portable Linux binaries without worrying about them being incompatible with some older distributions.

 OBGGCC can also be useful if you just want to test whether your program builds or runs on older systems.